Skip to main content

 Each club designs their own plan for the year, elects their own officers, and utilizes educational programming to enhance the experiences of their members.
 They participate in all sorts of cool events, competitions, community service projects, and even fundraisers to help offset the cost of some of their projects.

 • S.T.E.A.M.
 Warriors 4-H Club – Club Leader: Catherine Armentrout.
 Club Focus: This club takes Science, Technology, Engineering, Arts and Mathematics to a whole new level.
 The club typically meets twice per month during the day with a focus on experiential learning with an Onslow County homeschool audience.
-Enrollment occurs in the Summer and the club typically tops out with 48 enrolled 4-H members, and spaces fill up quickly.
-Demand for more 4-H homeschool clubs remains high, so if you would like to help us start a second club in Onslow County, let us know.
+Enrollment occurs in the Summer and the club typically averages over 40 enrolled 4-H members, and spaces fill up quickly.
+Demand for more 4-H homeschool clubs remains high, so if you would like to help us start a homeschool 4-H club in Onslow County, let us know.
 Call Tara or John at 910.455.5873.
+For more information please contact onslowcountysteamwarriors4h@gmail.com

-• 4-H Jr. Master Gardener SPIN Club– Club Leader: Jamie-Carol Nettles.
-Club Focus: This 4-H SPIN club (SPecial INterest club with a specific project focus and limited number of meetings) was derived from the Greatness Grows 4-H Club, and is open to all Onslow County 4-H members who have an advanced interest in learning much more about gardening and horticulture.
+• 4-H Jr. Master Gardener Club– Club Leader: Jamie-Carol Nettles.
+Club Focus: This 4-H club was derived from the Greatness Grows 4-H Club, and is open to all Onslow County 4-H members who have an advanced interest in learning much more about gardening and horticulture.
 The club meets weekly to work towards completing this certificate program designed for grades 3 to 8.
+For more information please contact nettlesjc@gmail.com

 • Tack Box 4-H Club – Club Leader: Connie Johnson.
 Club Focus: All things HORSES!
 This club meets at a local horse farm and is comprised mostly of young people that ride at this farm.
 However, anyone can be a member of the club and participate in its educational programs and activities that do not necessarily involve riding.
 This club participates annually in horse bowl, presentations, Artistic Expressions Contest, the East Regional 4-H Show and State 4-H Horse Show.
 This year they hope to learn more about horse judging and grow their teams for the state competition.
-They will be accepting new members for enrollment in January 2024.
+They will be accepting new members for enrollment in January each year.
+For more information please contact cjohnson2@ec.rr.com or tara_taylor@ncsu.edu

-• Pollinators 4-H Club – Club Leader: Kathleen Navarro.
-Club Focus: Everything about pollinators, including: studying pollinators’ habitats & behaviors; anatomy & physiology; and ways to help them thrive.
-This club meets twice a month at the Onslow County Government Center, where 4-H members will learn through lessons, guest speakers, demonstrations, and various hands-on activities.
+• Mad Stingers 4-H Club – Club Leaders: Beth Smith and Marie Schweinefus.
+Club Focus: Everything about beekeeping, including: studying pollinators’ habitats & behaviors; anatomy & physiology; and ways to help them thrive.
+This club meets at least once a month and are looking to increase club participation, where 4-H members will learn through lessons, guest speakers, demonstrations, and various hands-on activities.
+For more information please contact: bethjillian@gmail.com or mkschwei@ncsu.edu

-• Onslow 4-H Fiber Arts SPIN Club – Club Leader: Paige Svetahor.
-Club Focus: This SPIN Club meets once a month.
-A SPIN Club (SPecial INterest 4-H Clubs) has a limited number of meetings to focus on a specific topic.
+• Onslow 4-H Fiber Arts Club – Club Leaders: Paige Svetahor and Allison Mattocks.
+Club Focus: This club usually meets once a month to work on a special fiber arts topic.
 Bring your curiosity and creativity as we explore the wide world of fiber arts!
 We’ll learn about various aspects of crafting, such as wool production, sewing, embroidery, weaving, and knitting.
+For more information please email paige_svetahor@ncsu.edu or allison_mattocks@ncsu.edu

-• Onslow 4-H Electronics Club – Club Leader: John Osborne.
+• Onslow 4-H Electronics Club – Club Contact: John Osborne.
+Youth Jr. Club Leaders: Lexi Gilkey, Juliann Bryan.
 Club Focus: Electricity.
 Starting in February 2024, this SPIN Club (short-term SPecial INterest 4-H Club) will meet twice a month to explore the vast field of electricity through lessons, hands-on activities, and creative projects.
+For more information please contact john_osborne@ncsu.edu

-• Onslow 4-H Shooting Sports Club – Club Leader: John Osborne.
+• Onslow 4-H Shooting Sports Club – Club Contact: John Osborne.
+Club is ran by trained Shooting Sports 4-H coaches and leaders.
 Club Focus: Competitive Youth Shooting Sports.
 This club for ages 8 to 18 will soon begin its efforts to prepare its members for 2024 competition season.
 4-H Shooting Sports includes the firearm disciplines of .177 pellet air guns, .22 caliber rifles & pistols, shotguns up to 12 gauge, recurve & compound archery, and muzzleloaders.
+For more information please email john_osborne@ncsu.edu

 Start A Club